JamBrain/JamBrain/src/README.md

 ### JavaScript Syntax
-Handled by the transpler.
+Handled by the transpiler.
 We generate code according to the ES2017 spec, but other syntaxes are available.

 * ES2021
   * `??=` <https://caniuse.com/mdn-javascript_operators_logical_nullish_assignment>